 Section 4.
 Voting privileges.
 Each member of the Division in good standing shall be entitled to one vote on each question which comes before the Division.
-Each institutional Member may have, through a delegated representative, one vote on all questions which come before the Division.
+Each institutional member may have, through a delegated representative, one vote on each question which comes before the Division.

 Section 1.
 Leadership of this Division will be two active members of the Division elected to two-year terms offset from each other.
 The senior co-chair (second year) will coordinate attendance to all functions with the junior co-chair.

 Section 2.
 The term of officers shall be for two years.
 The term shall begin on June 1, after voting at the Division annual meeting during the MLA conference.

 Section 3.
 Duties of Officers.

 - Co-Chair.
 One co-chair, or designee, shall preside at all meetings of the Division and Executive Committee.
 The co-chairs may appoint a secretary at their discretion and shall appoint committee members when required.
 The co-chairs shall plan the annual Division meetings and other meetings deemed necessary.
 The co-chairs will make an annual report to the Division at the annual MLA conference and will regularly report news and information to the membership through the Focus, the newsletter of the MLA.
 The co-chairs shall assist in planning the Annual Fall Retreat alongside the representative(s) from the Academic and Special Library Division and the MLA conference planner.